sharkdp/fd/README.md

 ```

 Now let's try the same for `fd`.
 Note that `fd` performs a regular expression
-search by defautl.
+search by default.
 The options `-u`/`--unrestricted` option is needed here for
 a fair comparison.
 Otherwise `fd` does not have to traverse hidden folders and
 ignored paths (see below):
 ```